The Windsor Street Exchange Redevelopment Project

 How can I participate in the Windsor Street Exchange redevelopment project?

-Phase 1 of public engagement was conducted in spring 2021.
-You can watch the recorded virtual Open House and read the ‘What We Heard’ Report.
+• Phase 1 - Conducted in spring 2021.
 The feedback heard during this engagement was used to develop two design concepts.

-Phase 2 of public engagement was held in October and November 2021.
-The project team shared concept design options, and gathered feedback that will be used in making design decisions.
-You can watch a video sharing the project background and concept design options, watch a recording of the virtual open house, or read the ‘What We Heard’ Report.
+• Phase 2 - Conducted October and November 2021.
+The project team shared concept design options and gathered feedback that will be used in making design decisions.

 • CLOSED: This survey has concluded.